joeyzhouty/SC2Net/README.md

     python figure.py --data mnist --lmbd .1 -K 100 --save_dir mnist
     python figure.py --data cifar --lmbd .1 -K 100 --save_dir cifar
     #--data determines the dataset to be trained, --K determines the output sparce code length.

+    #To generate the reconstructed pic of mnist cifar, run the following codes,these codes are in line 295 to line 314 in figure.py script, reconstructed pics would be shown automatically, so that there may be some errors when using remote ssh connection.
+    re_lis = lis.reconstruct(pb,lmbd=lmbd)
+    re_lfis = lfis.reconstruct(pb,lmbd=lmbd)
+    from reconstruct import reconstrcuct_drow
+    reconstrcuct_drow(pb,lis = re_lis,lfis=re_lfis)

 To train customized dataset, you need to write a dataset generator class which is similar to Lcod/mnist_problem_generator.py, the generator should contain a class to generate data by batch and a method to generate the pre-learned dictionary.